tomafc330/jmeter-presentation/README.md

 *	Using a random-variable in your test case.
 *	Using a transaction controller to group your test cases.
 *	Using the result of a request in the subsequent request.

+Click into the individual folder for more information about each example.